 Spurious correlationOne of the reasons for religiosity may be the desire to appease the elements of nature.
 The elements are appeased through prayers, rituals, dances, songs, or superstitious behavior.
 We know that none of these has any effect on the elements of nature.
 Praying that a child gets healed from cancer does not increase the chances of healing by the slightest bit.
 On the contrary, it actually decreases the chances.
 Still, people do it.
 Why is that?

 A first reason may be that we tend to accept a technique (such as prayer or a lucky charm) already if it works in very few cases.
 More precisely, we often require only 1 case where the technique works in order to accept it as effective.
 Take the following example:

 This phenomenon is not restricted to humans.
-In a sociological experiment, scientists gave food to pigeons in a cage at random intervals.
-After some time, the scientists noted that the pigeons showed some very strange behavior: They would shake their heads in rhythm, or walk around in circles.
-The scientists discovered that the pigeons repeated the behavior that they were following the last time that they got food.
+In a sociological experiment, the behavioral psychologist B.F.
+Skinner gave food to pigeons in a cage at random intervals.
+After some time, he noted that the pigeons showed some very strange behavior: They would shake their heads in rhythm, or walk around in circles.
+He discovered that the pigeons repeated the behavior that they were following the last time that they got food.
 If a pigeon was shaking its head just before the feeding time, then the pigeon would continue shaking the head when it got hungry again.
-Thus, the pigeon “assumes” that the head shaking leads to food.
-Superstition
+Thus, the pigeon “assumes” that the head shaking leads to food.27

 Confirmation biasWe have seen that humans (and animals) readily generalize rules and superstitions from a very few examples.
 However, superstitions do not work.
 Then why do we not abandon them?